How To Connect Projector To Laptop

 How To Connect Projector To Laptop:

-Don't worry if you want to connect your laptop to a projector but don't know how to connect the projector to the laptop!
+Don't worry if you want to connect your laptop to a projector but don't know how to connect the Projector to the computer!
 You've arrived at the correct location!
-Simply follow the steps below to connect your laptop to the projector fast and effortlessly!
+Follow the steps below to connect your laptop to the Projector fast and effortlessly!

 What Is A Projector?

 • The meaning of projection varies depending on where it is used.
-In general, projection refers to something that is intended to be sent out or forwarded.
+In general, projection refers to something intended to be sent out or forwarded.

 • A projector is an optical output device that shows an image on a surface known as a projection screen.